-Heather Boon, BScPhm, PhD is a Professor and the Interim Dean for the Leslie Dan Faculty of Pharmacy, University of Toronto.
-She currently co-directs IN-CAM (the Canadian Interdisciplinary Network for Complementary and Alternative Medicine Research) and is the President of the International Society of Complementary Medicine Research.
+Heather Boon, BScPhm, PhD is a Professor and former Dean for the Leslie Dan Faculty of Pharmacy, University of Toronto.
+She is the Chair of IN-CAM (the Canadian Interdisciplinary Network for Complementary and Alternative Medicine Research) and is the Past-President of the International Society of Complementary Medicine Research.
 She served as the Chair of Health Canada’s Expert Advisory Committee for Natural Health Products from 2006-2009.
 Her primary research interests are the safety and efficacy of natural health products as well as complementary/alternative medicine regulation and policy issues.
-She is the author of a textbook on natural health products and over 100 academic publications.
+She is the author of a textbook on natural health products and over 150 academic publications.

 Current research projects include:

 1. Statutory Regulation and Emerging Health Care Professions: What is the impact on practice?

 The health care system in Ontario is undergoing a significant change in the area of complementary and alternative medicine (CAM).
 Three CAM practices are in the process of either becoming regulated for the first time (Traditional Chinese Medicine/Acupuncture, Homeopathy) or changing their regulatory status (Naturopathy) under the Regulated Health Professions Act.
 These three cases provide an opportunity to explore and compare:

 a) how emerging health care professions manage the transition through the process of transforming themselves via new statutory self-regulation;

 b) how health care professions may be transformed by gaining or changing self-regulatory status;

 c) how CAM groups perceive that gaining self-regulatory status or changing the way that self-regulatory status is enshrined in legislation affects the way they are viewed by, and interact with, others in the health care field.